 Differences Between OS X vs Linux

-Key Differences Between OS X and Linux
+Key Differences Between OS X vs Linux

-- In OS X, there is only one desktop environment for users, but you can choose various desktop interfaces provided by Linux, for example.
+3. In OS X, there is only one desktop environment for users, but you can choose various desktop interfaces provided by Linux, for example.

 - KDE Plasma 5

 4. Linux OS is very stable as it is free from the bug (It doesn’t mean Linux is out of a bug, but some third-party tools generally cause the problem in Linux), while OS X gets a regular update to make it free from bugs and to make it stable.

 5. Linux can read data from other OS file systems (It can read your hard drive if it was previously associated with OS X or other operating systems).
 At the same time, OS X cannot read a file from different file systems.

 6. Update in Linux is real-time (it means you can parallel works while an update is going on), while in OS X, you need to deal with multiple steps with a reboot.

 7. Linux doesn’t compel you to pay money when you use it, you are free to pay or not to pay, and it means Linux is free, but the same is not valid for OS X.

 Below is the list of points describing the comparison between OS X vs Linux:

 |Linus Torvalds (main developer) and developer community worldwide.

 |Need to purchase a license.